rackerlabs/docs-dxp-handbook/docs/pre-go-live/write-runbook.rst

 Runbook contents
 ----------------

-During the runbook creation process, Rackspace
+During the runbook creation process, Rackspace performs the following activities:

-* Develops an operations runbook in accordance with the transition plan that complies with the following conditions:
+* Develops an operations runbook following the transition plan that complies with the following conditions:

   * Where a change in law affects a change in policy, this change is discussed between both parties in good faith.
-  * The parties shall develop and follow specific procedures, which are set out in the operations runbook, during the term of the contract.
+  * The parties shall develop and follow specific procedures, which are described in the operations runbook, during the term of the contract.
   * The operations runbook describes the procedures to be used to perform the services.
   * The operations runbook conforms to Rackspace policies and, where reasonably possible, your policies.
 If there is any discrepancy between the operations runbook and this Service Description, the terms of the runbook prevail.
-  * Rackspace and you jointly use the operations runbook to enable close cooperation and communication between the parties.
+  * You and Rackspace jointly use the operations runbook to enable close cooperation and communication between the parties.
   * The operations runbook includes checkpoint reviews, testing, acceptance, and other procedures to ensure the quality of Rackspace performance.

-* Performs the services in accordance with your approved operations runbook.
+* Performs the services according to your approved operations runbook.

 The operations runbook contains the following items, at a minimum: